Raza Ali Abidi: Travelogues

 This book is about his bus travel on 'The Grand Trunk Road'.
 A newspaper columnist describes it this way, "The first was bus travel on the Grand Trunk Road, commonly known as Jurnaili Shahrah, from Peshawar to Calcutta, now called Kolkata.
 After the journey, Abidi headed to London and narrated his adventures to his listeners at the BBC Urdu service."

+Later, he took the same journey by various trains.